 The second rule is often interpreted broadly.
 Entries could be in the shape of a book, scroll, eReader, or other format; they can represent any part of the book from title, to character, to setting, to author.
 Many participants also choose to incorporate a play on words using puns.

 Need inspiration?
 Check out last year's winners or our Pinterest board for pictures of entries at other festivals.

-The third annual Edible Book Festival will take place on Friday, April 6.
+The fourth annual Edible Book Festival will take place on Friday, April 12.
 Public viewing and judging will be begin at 2:30 pm in the Terrell Library Atrium.

 Awards will be given in the following categories:

 Register to participate using the form to the right, or plan to come and vote for your favorites.

 For questions about registration, entries, event schedule, or other inquiries, please contact Erica England.

 Countries throughout the world host Edible Book Festivals.
 See the International Edible Book Festival website for more history, and check out festivals throughout the United States: